Is Fresh Pasta Better Than Dried Pasta?

 To understand what's going on, we need to look at the weight of both types of pasta before and after cooking.
 Because fresh pasta starts with a high water content (often over 50%), it takes on hardly any water as it cooks, meaning it will broadly weigh the same after cooking as it did before.

-Dried pasta, on the other hand, has a very low water content (usually less than 10%), meaning you're essentially buying highly concentrated carbohydrates, which can often be higher in calories than some fresh pastas.
-When it cooks, though, it rehydrates, which effectively dilutes the calorie density per gram.
-That means you need to use a lot less of it to start with to end up with a bowl of pasta that's the same weight as the fresh one.
+On the other hand, dried pasta has a very low water content (usually less than 10%), meaning you're buying highly concentrated carbohydrates, which can often be higher in calories than some fresh pasta.
+When it cooks, though, it rehydrates, effectively diluting the calorie density per gram.
+That means you need to use a lot less of it and end up with a bowl of pasta that's the same weight as the fresh one.

-We're not usually ones to sit on the fence, but there really is very little in it when it comes to determining whether fresh pasta is better than dried pasta for your waistline.
-We'll continue to enjoy both without an ounce of guilt, and just make sure we continue to use the stairs rather than the escalator.
+We're not usually ones to sit on the fence, but there is very little in it when determining whether fresh pasta is better than dried pasta for your waistline.
+We'll continue to enjoy both without guilt and just make sure we use the stairs rather than the escalator.